 So I’ve been planning for this trail for about 2 months now, which I guess is the next logical step after already having hiked the CT, TA and PCT.
 But it goes deeper than that.
 My very first long-distance hiking goal from 20 some years ago, when I first became a backpacker, was to hike the CDT through Colorado, my home state.
 Now that I know I can do much more than that, why not the whole thing?
 Yes, I will hike the whole CDT.

-I am going for what I call “the slightly Dyslexic Triple Crown.”
-The official Triple Crown amounts to hiking the Appalachian Trail (AT or TA if you’re dyslexic), PCT, and CDT, usually in that order.
-For many reasons that I don’t care to go into now, I am not too keen on hiking the full length of the AT, at least not as a thru-hike.
-So I am counting my nearly 2000 mile-long hike of the TA as a substitute.
-Can I really claim to be a “Triple Crowner” in this way, who knows and who really cares?
+I’m going for what I call “the Inverted Triple Crown.”
+The official Triple Crown amounts to hiking the Appalachian Trail, PCT, and CDT, usually in that order.
+I’m counting my nearly 2000 mile-long hike of the TA (almost a mirror ot the AT) as a substitute.
+Can I really claim to be a “Triple Crowner” in this way?
+No but who cares.
 The distinction is rather arbitrary, anyways.
 What I can say is that I’ve thru-hiked a whole lotta miles, regardless of which trail it’s been on.

 Speaking of snow, Colorado has seen a record amount this year…nearly double that of average years.
 The San Juans, the first mountain range that northbounders come to in Colorado, may not melt until late July or even August this year.
 Avalanche danger is high and I have very little experience with hiking in snow.
 So what is a CDT hiker to do?
 The most obvious answer is to go SOUTHBOUND, starting at the Canadian border.
 This has been my calling for all my previous thru-hikes and of course it made the most sense for this one.
 But I am so antsy to get back on the trail, I can’t wait until June or July.
 So I hatched a flip-flop plan that will hopefully be the answer to all my hiking hopes.

 I plan to start at the Mexican Border in New Mexico sometime around the end of April.
 I am flying to Colorado first to visit my parents for a couple of weeks.
 This will give me a chance to get acclimated to elevation once again and maybe even practice some ice axe skills in the nearby hills.
-Then I am getting a ride with a trail angel down to Silver City, NM to attend Trail Days.
+Then I’m getting a ride with a trail angel down to Silver City, NM to attend Trail Days.
 This will be the first time I’ve had a chance to attend one of these events and should be a lot of fun.
 I can’t wait to be with “my people” once again!
 Afterwards, I’m headed down to the border, one way or another, to start northbound all the way through NM.
-I look forward to being a NOBO for once and also experiencing the desert in the spring, when the plants are in bloom.
+I look forward to being a NOBO for once and also experiencing the desert in the spring bloom.

 Once I hit the snow wall (Colorado border or even sooner) in late May or early June, I’ll flip up to the Canadian Border to hike the rest of the way south.
 This plan allows an intermediate option to hang out at my parents house, if need be, for an optimal SOBO start time, probably around last week of June or first week of July.
 Montana has had an average to even low snow year, so a mid to late June start is looking good!
 In this way, I’ll get to make friends with the herd of both NOBOs and SOBOs starting the trail.